Ixcatl/fables_novasophonia/docs/glossary.rst

    damage set: elemental
       | Encompasses the damage types of acid, cold, heat, and shock.
    damage set: mystic
-      | Encompasses the damage types of magic, holy, and psychic.
+      | Encompasses the damage types of astral, holy, and psychic.

    die bonus
       | Adds a number of extra dice to the associated roll before it is made.